 15:00

-• Legal implications for practitioners regarding addition to the Pae Ora Amendment Bill requiring Te Whatu Ora staff to maintain political neutrality
+• Examining the legal implications of the proposed Pae Ora Amendment Bill, which introduces a requirement for Te Whatu Ora staff to maintain political neutrality

 15:30